lukaszb/werkzeug/docs/tutorial.rst

 Bonus: Refinements
 ------------------

-Look at the implementation in the example dictionary in the Werkzeug repository to see a version of this tutorial with some small refinements such as a custom 404 page.
+Look at the implementation in the *examples* directory in the Werkzeug repository to see a version of this tutorial with some small refinements such as a custom 404 page.